By Dr. David A. Jernigan

 The True Cause of a Herx Reaction in Layman’s Terms

 In layman’s terms, a Herx is not just any worsening from any cause while undergoing treatment with antibacterial medication.
-A Herx occurs with antibiotics and other antibacterial efforts, such as botanicals, due to the fact that while the antibiotics do kill some of the bacteria, they often only injure many of the bacteria and/or cause a slow death, which allows your body’s immune cells, called phagocytes, time to come along and gobble these injured and dying bacteria, much like a Pac-Man from the old video game.
+A Herx occurs with antibiotics and other antibacterial efforts, such as botanicals, due to the fact that while the antibiotics do kill some of the bacteria, they often only injure many of the bacteria and/or cause a slow death, which allows your body’s immune cells, called phagocytes, time to come along and gobble up (PNM phagocytosis) these injured and dying bacteria, much like a Pac-Man from the old video game.

 A Herx reaction:

 - Is not a desirable event.

 - Is a sign that the antibacterial medication is increasing inflammation and damage in the body.

 - Is a sign of inefficient medication is being utilized, causing live and damaged bacteria to be engulfed by phagocyte immune cells.